-8.6 CIE 5 - Shifting of industries from non-designated areas to industrial areas
+8.6.
+CIE 5 - Shifting of industries from non-designated areas to industrial areas

-There are certain industries, which are located in non-designated areas and the PSIEC/Department of Industries and Commerce shall develop new areas to shift the industries from non-designated areas in coordination with Local Govt./Deptt. of Town & Country Planning.
+There are certain industries, which are located in non-designated areas and the PSIEC/ Department of Industries and Commerce shall develop new areas to shift the industries from non-designated areas in coordination with Local Govt./Deptt. ofTown & Country Planning/ Deptt. of Industries.